joekleinsorge/JoeKleinsorge/README.md

 ### Hi there 👋

-I'm Joey, a devops engineer experienced in developing infrastructure-as-code solutions and operations automation.
-I'm a DevOps Engineer at CSX Technology.
+I'm Joey, a DevOps engineer experienced in developing CI/CD pipelines, infrastructure-as-code solutions, and operations automation.

-I work a lot with
+### I work a lot with:
   - GitHub Enterprise (Cloud and Server)
+  - Kubernetes (OpenShift and OKD)
+  - GitOps (ArgoCD and Spinnaker)
   - Linux (mostly RHEL these days)
-- Kubernetes (OpenShift and OKD)
-- Python
+  - Python and JS

-What I am up to now
+### What I am up to now:
   - 🔭 I’m currently breaking and fixing my [homelab](https://github.com/joeykleinsorge/homelab)
   - 🌱 I’m currently learning some more in-depth Kubernetes administration and better Python practices
   - 🤖 Have a not-so-secret goal of automating everything.
-At work or home you can find me trying to make the machines do all the boring stuff
+At work or home you can find me making the machines do all the boring stuff
   - 💬 Ask me about building reliable automation and mountain biking
   - 😄 Pronouns: he/him

-### 🔗 Connect with me
+### Where I am on the web:
+  - :page_with_curl: [blog][blog]

-:page_with_curl: [blog][blog] | 👔 [linkedin][linkedin]
+  - 👔 [linkedin][linkedin]

 [blog]: https://joeykleinsorge.com
 [linkedin]: https://linkedin.com/in/joeykleinsorge